saint1729/myvimconfig/README.md

 # myvimconfig

-This repository contains my vim configuration.
-The best I found till date.
+This repository contains the best configuration for vim editor that worked for me.
+You can try it out.